 Usually, sympodial orchids may be propagated by simple division of the plant, Vanilla can be easily propagated by cutting off the steam.
 Phalaenopsis can be propagated by keikis, which can form from generative buds.

 Different orchids bloom at different time of the year, and you can assemble a collection of orchids, where orchids will be blooming one after another all year round.
 Usually, flowering lasts for about a month, but this time may significantly differ among different species.
 Also, there are such types of orchids which can bloom for all year almost without interruptions.

 How to care for orchids after flowering

 That is not a secret, that orchids are grown for their showy flowers (except Jewel orchids).
 It is very frequently asked – will orchid rebloom after flowering?
-What is proper way of looking after orchids after flowering?
+What is a proper way of looking after orchids after flowering?
 How to get an orchid to bloom?
-Many people don’t bother at all and simply use orchids as some sort of a live bouquet and discard faded orchids, sometimes because they don’t know what to do with orchids after blooms fall off .
-But it is better to keep the plant and rebloom it, as orchids are perennial plants, capable to grow for centuries.
+Many people don’t bother at all and simply use orchids as some sort of a live bouquet and discard faded orchids, sometimes because they don’t know what to do with orchids after blooms fall off.
+But it is better to keep the plant and rebloom it, as orchids are perennial plants, capable of growing for centuries.